Understanding Section 299 - Repeated breaches

-The REIQ’s Property Management Support Service has received multiple queries about repeated breaches in the past couple of weeks, so we’ve taken this opportunity to answer some frequently asked questions on this topic.
+The REIQ's Property Management Support Service often receives queries about repeated tenant breaches, so we've taken this opportunity to answer some frequently asked questions on this topic.

 For example, rent arrears, the tenant must be seven clear days in arrears before an agent can issue a Form 11.
 From there, one of two scenarios can occur:

 The tenant pays the rent owing at the time the Form 11 was issued by the due date.
 You must allow seven clear days for the tenant to remedy the breach.
 Once the tenant has remedied the breach, the property manager can take no further action.

 The tenant fails to pay the rent owing at the time the Form 11 was issued by the required due date.
 The Lessor/agent then has two choices:

 (a) Issue a Form 12: For rent arrears, the agent/Lessor must give the tenant seven days' notice to hand the premises over.
 For any other breach, the agent/Lessor must allow the tenant 14 days to hand back the premises.
 If the tenant fails to hand the premises over by the due date, the next step is to make an Urgent Application seeking to terminate the tenancy due to Failure to Leave (Section 293 of RTRA Act).
 The Lessor/agent must submit this application within 14 days of the handover date.

 (b) Tolerate the unremedied breach and take no further action: If the tenant has paid some of the rent (but not all of the outstanding rent), the Lessor may decide to tolerate the unremedied breach.
 If no further action is taken to end the tenancy due to the unremedied breach, then you cannot rely on this breach notice to take any further action at a later date.

 Become an REIQ member to access expert advice from the Property Management Support Service.